Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Laverton has 92 active public transport stops offering a mix of train and bus services.
-These stops are served by 19 different routes that collectively facilitate 15,344 weekly passenger trips.
-The transport accessibility in Laverton is rated good, with residents typically located 274 meters from the nearest stop.
+These stops are served by 19 different routes, collectively facilitating 15,344 weekly passenger trips.
+Transport accessibility is rated good with residents typically located 274 meters from the nearest stop.

-On average, there are 2,192 daily trips across all routes, which equates to approximately 166 weekly trips per individual stop.
+Service frequency averages 2,192 trips per day across all routes, equating to approximately 166 weekly trips per individual stop.

 Frequently Asked Questions - Transport